Components, available as an experimental

 Instances – How to reuse a component

-of that component.
+of that component is created.

 Before we explore customizing our instances, let’s have a look at …